aisiwonhae29/PMP/abstarct/Computer_Science/A/AOTnJIT.md

 - compiles code into machine code during runtime, just before it is executed.

-- ofen used in dynamically-typed languages like JavaScript, Java, and Python.
+- often used in dynamically-typed languages like JavaScript, Java, and Python.

 - They take the advantage of runtime information to optimize the code for the specific environment it's running in